getmanfred/contracts/README.md

 * Set the company needs
 * Set the agent fee

-We have also clauses to manage the whole hiring process.
-Obviously, based on our very own 'candidate-centric' model.
+We also have clauses to manage the entire hiring process.
+We draft all clauses based on our very own 'candidate-centric' model.

 ## Things to be Done